 Project Jonah exists to respond to strandings throughout the whole of New Zealand.
 Along with this we train hundreds of volunteer Marine Mammal Medics each year, present to schools and special interest groups and raise funds to continue our work.
-We do all this (and more!) with just two paid staff.
+We do all this (and more!) with just two full-time staff.
 They are:

 Daren Grover, General Manager